Rontoms

-Rontoms is a bar in Portland, Oregon.
+Rontoms is a bar in Portland, Oregon, United States.
 It opened along East Burnside Street, in southeast Portland's Buckman neighborhood, in November 2006.

 Description

 Rontoms is a dimly lit bar on East Burnside Street, in southeast Portland's Buckman neighborhood.
-In 2017, Mike Seely of The New York Times described the venue as a "quirky east side lounge with a patio covered by a massive geometric wooden roof" and ping-pong.
+In 2017, Mike Seely of The New York Times described the venue as a "quirky east side lounge with a patio covered by a massive geometric wooden roof" and table tennis.

 In 2018, Willamette Week described the clientele as a "mesmerizing gyre of the young and hip".
-The happy hour menu included a French dip sandwich, chicken skewers, a Caesar salad, and jackfruit tacos.
+The happy hour menu included a French dip, skewers with chicken, a Caesar salad, and jackfruit tacos.

 History

 Rontoms opened in November 2006.
 Theo Craig booked talent for the Rontoms Sunday Sessions, described as a "weekly local-music showcase", from 2012 to 2015.
 He was replaced by Boone Howard, the venue's sound engineer.

 In 2016, Willamette Week described the Sunday Sessions as "a place to catch rising talent before it rises high enough to start commanding a cover charge".
 Rontoms hosted a New Year's Eve party in 2018.